1996 Honda Civic car doesn't accelerate as before

 no check engine light, oil, plugs, fuel filter had been replaced along with the cap and rotor which are in good condition.

-also when first starting the car, before getting it onto the street, it kind of wants to shut down getting just below 1mph but when it hits 1 mph, I guess the ecu makes it surge so it doesn't shut down.
-But after the first seconds of acceleration on the street the low rpms go away and the car functions normally, except for the poor acceleration.
+also when first starting the car, before getting it onto the street, it kind of wants to shut down getting just below 1mph but when it hits 1 mph, i guess the ecu makes it surge so it doesn't shut down. but after the first seconds of acceleration on the street the low rpms go away and the car functions normally, except for the poor acceleration.

-Saturday, May 29th, 2010 AT 7:32 PM
+May 29, 2010 at 7:32 PM

 RASMATAZ